jamiescottcraik/jamiescottcraik/README.md

 ## 🎯 Mission & Focus

-My work isn't theory—it's hard-learned.
+My work isn't theory, it's hard-learned.
 I'm building and testing GenAI tools for recall, decision support, and cognition, starting with what actually works for me.
 Bias for action, no patience for fluff or checkbox "inclusion."

 **Current Focus:**